 There are numerous musical opportunities for Pangbournians outside of the classroom.
 As well as regular trips organised by the Music Department to see professional musicians perform, students are able to participate in the College Choir, Chamber Choir, Jazz Band, Marching Band, Drum Corps, Percussion Ensemble and chamber ensembles.
 Students have use of the fantastic facilities at Pangbourne, including the Steinway pianos which give the school an All-Steinway status.

 The drama productions are an extension of the lessons learnt in the classroom and an opportunity to showcase the very best young actors and actresses at Pangbourne.
 The productions are always very well attended and directed meticulously and ambitiously by the Drama Department.
 Students are able to further their drama skills formally by taking Trinity exams at a variety of different grades.

 The Duke of Edinburgh’s Award is an area of growing and continued success, and a source of great pride at the College.
 Year on year, more students achieve the Gold Award and the dedication shown by students and the skills developed on the programme are valuable to each pupil’s development and help their CVs and UCAS forms stand out.
 Apart from the practical skills learnt, students volunteer in local communities, learn to work with different people in teams and develop working independently to achieve a goal.

 Service is a quality strongly promoted at Pangbourne and students are expected to demonstrate this value in their actions and deeds.
-Among the ways in which students demonstrate their commitment to Service are their involvement in charitable initiatives, their dedication to all areas of Pangbourne life and their cooperation at events such as Open Day when they become College ambassadors.
+Amongst the ways in which students demonstrate their commitment to service are their involvement in charitable initiatives, their dedication to all areas of Pangbourne life and their cooperation at events such as Open Day when they become College ambassadors.